Rudy Maxa: Career

 He is the author of two nonfiction books, Dare To Be Great (1976) and Public Trust, Private Lust (1977).

-He has written articles for GQ, Forbes, USA Today, Modern Maturity, Playboy, Town & Country Travel, Travel & Leisure, and dozens of other newspapers and magazines.

 He wrote for the ABC-TV drama series Capital News and for several years hosted a Saturday-morning radio talk show on political issues for WRC-AM, Washington, D.C.
+Since 2009, he's produced and co-hosted the national syndicated travel show, "RM World Travel," that is broadcast weekly on more than 620 news/talk radio stations.

 Maxa attributes his desire to travel partly to the fact he grew up as a military brat.
 Maxa lives in St. Paul, Minnesota.
-He has a son and a daughter.
+He has a daughter and a son, Alex Maxa, who runs Gillibus, a vintage bus rental service in San Francisco.